 - Rapid development; You need to adopt rapid product development.
-The shorter time it takes you to introduce new products, the more successful you become.
+The shorter the time it takes you to introduce new products, the more successful you become.

 - Using technology to automate everything.
 Not using the technology to streamline your work is foolish.

 - React fast to both internal and external challenges.
-The longer time it takes your organization to react, the bigger the disadvantage you have.
+The longer the time it takes your organization to react, the bigger the disadvantage you have.

 The benefits of an Agile Organization